Skip to Main Content

 Under the Canadian Copyright Act, you may copy parts of a published work for the purposes of research, private study, criticism, review, news reporting, education, parody, or satire.
 This is called Fair Dealing.

 How do you know it is Fair Dealing?
-The following 6 Factors of Fair Dealing of must be considered.
+The following 6 Factors of Fair Dealing must be considered.

 1. Purpose of the dealing.
 Why are you making the copy?
 It must be for the purposes of research, private study, criticism, review, news reporting, education, parody, or satire.